 As of August 1, 2014, the Company was engaged in litigation in the United States District Court for the Southern District of New York against two parties (and certain of their related companies), Roche Diagnostic GmbH ("Roche"), as plaintiff and declaratory judgment defendant, and Molecular Probes, Inc. ("Molecular Probes").
 These cases were commenced in May 2004 and May 2003, respectively.
-The Company has asserted similar (with some differences) causes of action against Roche and Molecular Probes in these two cases.
-Roche and Molecular Probes each seeks a declaratory judgment of non-breach and patent invalidity against the Company.
+The Company has asserted similar (with some differences) causes of action against Roche and Molecular Probes in these two cases, with the exception of a breach of contract claim only asserted against Roche.
+Roche seeks a declaratory judgment of non-breach and patent invalidity, while Molecular Probes seeks a declaratory judgment of patent invalidity against the Company.
 Roche has also asserted tort claims against the Company.
 The two cases were consolidated for pre-trial purposes in 2004 and there has been extensive discovery.
 In 2011, Roche and Molecular Probes moved for summary judgment of non-infringement regarding the Company's patent claims.
 In 2012, those motions were granted in part and denied in part.
 In December 2012, Roche and Molecular Probes moved for summary judgment on the Company's non-patent claims.
 Additional discovery was taken and the Company responded to the motions in May 2013.
 On December 6, 2013, the Court granted in part and denied in part Roche's summary judgment motion.
 On October 22, 2014, the Court ordered that damages discovery concerning the Company's remaining contract and patent claims and Roche's claims should be completed by January 30, 2015, and expert discovery should be completed following the Court's not-yet-issued claim construction ruling relating to two of the Company's patents asserted against Roche.
-Also on December 6, 2013, the Court granted Molecular Probes' motion for summary judgment dismissing the Company's non-patent claims and its claims concerning one of its patents.
-The Company continues to assert patent infringement claims against Molecular Probes concerning several other patents.
+Roche dropped its tort claims during damages discovery.
+On January 30, 2014, Roche and the Company jointly moved the Court to extend the schedule for damages discovery until 50 days after the Court's rulings on two pending motions concerning discovery.
+Also on December 6, 2013, the Court granted Molecular Probes' motion for summary judgment dismissing the Company's nonpatent claims and its claims concerning one of its patents.
+The Company continues to assert patent infringement claims against Molecular Probes.
+On December 18, 2014, the Court ordered that damages discovery concerning the Company's remaining patent claims and Molecular Probes' counterclaims should be completed by March 31, 2015, and expert discovery should be completed by June 30, 2015.
+The Company's former counsel, Greenberg Traurig LLP, is also engaged in litigation against the Company in the United States District Court for the Southern District of New York concerning Greenberg Trauric's request for a charging lien relating to its representation of the Company in these two and other cases.

 On June 20, 2014 the Company, as plaintiff finalized and executed a settlement agreement with PerkinElmer, Inc., and PerkinElmer Health Sciences, Inc. (formerly known as PerkinElmer Life Sciences, Inc.) (together, "PerkinElmer"), with respect to an action between the Company and PerkinElmer before the U.S. District Court, Southern District of New York, Case No 03-CV-3817.
-PerkinElmer paid \$7.0 million in escrow pursuant to the agreement because of a former attorney's motion requesting a charging lien for fees allegedly owed for past services rendered to the Company.
-Because the settlement proceeds are held in escrow, the Company did not include the settlement or any additional amounts which may be payable to the attorney in the financial statements as of and for the fiscal year ended July 31, 2014 or for the three months ended October 31, 2014.
+PerkinElmer paid \$7.0 million in escrow pursuant to the agreement because of a former counsel's motion requesting a charging lien for fees allegedly owed for past services rendered to the Company.
+Because the settlement proceeds are held in escrow, the Company did not include the settlement or any additional amounts which may be payable to the attorney in the financial statements as of and for the fiscal year ended July 31, 2014 or for the six months ended January 31, 2015.